 The Outsourcing of American Jobs Hurts the Economy on Every Level

 Outsourcing in the U.S. has obviously enriched the heads of massive corporations.
-But for companies and consumers, outsourcing creates a multitude of issues.
+But for workers and consumers, outsourcing creates a multitude of problems.
 It poses a whole host of problems for shipping, communication and culture – but the biggest setback might be the loss in quality.

 The capitalist market in the United States makes it nearly impossible for any successful company to avoid the lure of cutting American industrial jobs and shipping the work abroad.
 “Free trade” agreements such as NAFTA and our membership in the WTO have caused the U.S. to be forced to compete with third world countries such as China and Mexico, where wages are often less than $4 an hour.
 This has little to nothing to do with patriotism.
 It’s simply a matter of market competition, and when the means are so available, they are essentially unavoidable.
 By leaving our businesses with no protection and giving out full access to our markets, it makes no sense to produce in the United States.